padrinobook/padrinobook/chapters/login_and_registration.md

 RSpec.configure do |conf|
   ...
+conf.before do
-  conf.ActiveRecord::Base.observers.disable :all # <-- Turn 'em all off!
+    User.observers.disable :all # <-- turn of user observers for testing reasons end

   ...
 end
 ```